formalms/formalms/html/readme.txt

 - Make a full backup db and files
 - Make sure that you have a full backup that you can trust and recover if needed
-- Overwrite all the old files, do not overwrite the config.php file (or if you prefer delete all the docebo files and dir excluding the files/ dir and the config.php file and upload the new files)
+- Overwrite all the old files, do not overwrite the config.php file (or if you prefer delete all the forma files and dir excluding the files/ dir and the config.php file and upload the new files)
 - Launch www.yourwebsite.com/upgrade
 - Follow instructions